Atlassian finds its multi-cloud BYOC search engine in turbopuffer

 Rovo unifies search across all Atlassian products, providing primitives for users and agents to retrieve relevant documents across Jira, Confluence, and other Atlassian products and integrations.

 Prior to Rovo, search in Atlassian was fragmented across different products.
-Their flagships, Jira and Confluence, had a basic keyword search implemented in OpenSearch, but the lack of semantic retrieval left relevant documents out of results.
+Their flagships, Jira and Confluence, implemented a basic keyword search using an open source search engine with limited ranking capabilities.

 Why turbopuffer?